ZeinabHamdy/SuperMarketProject/README.md

 # SuperMarket_Project <br>
-Manage SuperMarket that help customer , employee , control of products and save data to all of them in files to use it later
+Manage SuperMarket that help customer , employee , control of products and save data to all of them in files to use it later.
 <br>
 ## ```Programming languages :```
 * [Python](https://github.com/ZeinabHamdy/SuperMarketProject/tree/main/Python)